A Central Limit Theorem for the Length of the Longest Common Subsequences in Random Words: Proof of Theorem

-We move next to the estimation of the second term on the right-hand side of \eqref{est:S22}, which is given by:
+We move next to estimating the second term on the right-hand side of \eqref{est:S22}, which is given by:

-To estimate the above summands in the last expression, we need to decompose the covariance terms in such a way that (conditional) independence of certain random variables occurs, simplifying the estimates themselves.
-For this purpose, for each $i \in [2n]$, let $f(P_i)=LC(P_i)$ be the length of the longest common subsequence of $P_i^1$ and $P_i^2$, the coordinates of the cell $P_i=(P_i^1;P_i^2)$, and set
+To estimate the summands in the above expression, we decompose the covariance terms in such a way that (conditional) independence of certain random variables occurs, therefore simplifying the estimates themselves.
+For this purpose, for each $i \in [2n]$, let $f(P_i)=LC(P_i)$ be the length of the longest common subsequences of $P_i^1$ and $P_i^2$, the coordinates of the cell $P_i=(P_i^1;P_i^2)$.
+Now, set